 C: How do you know they are wrong?
 I thought that Protestants were supposed to be tolerant of each other's "distinctives," especially in "secondary" issues, yet you are calling fellow brothers in Christ "wrong."

-P: I am compelled to because they have a faulty hermeneutic and exegesis, and I must stand firm
+P: I am compelled to because they have a faulty hermeneutic and exegesis, and I must stand firm for biblical truth.

 C: How do you know they have a faulty method of interpretation?